External Fertilization in Animals

 Polychaetes are segmented worms of the Annelid phylum.
 They correspond to the most diverse class of polychaetes, the majority being in the marine environment.
 The entire group fertilizes externally.

-Why do most aquatic animals have external fertilization?
+Why do most aquatic animals carry out external fertilization?

 Not all aquatic animals reproduce externally.
 You can see examples in our guide to aquatic mammals.